Module closes at 5pm on Monday 1 September |

 |

-The central Tax Team posts journals to correct Services Tax (reverse charge), Acquisition or Import Tax and sales correction transactions on a monthly basis.
+The central Tax Team posts journals to correct Services Tax, Acquisition or Import Tax and sales correction transactions.

 Sales Tax Adjustments |